ansys/scade-ps/doc/source/user-guide/obfuscator.rst

 This command obfuscates ``MyProject.etp`` and its libraries except those named ``libdigital`` or ``libmath``.

-The traceability information between old and new names is output to ``Mapping.txt``, as follows:
+The traceability information between old and new names stored into the file ``Mapping.txt``, as follows:

 .. code:: text